Fuciliera austriaca, bars

 Monte Calisio is a mountain of 1096 meters height, lying eastwards of Trento.

-The view onto the magnificent limestone formations of the Dolomites during the ascent is absolutely breathtaking, so I stopped on many occasions for taking photos (only a few were good enough for sharing though).
+The view onto the magnificent limestone formations of the Dolomites during the ascent is very nice, so I stopped on many occasions for taking photos (only a few were good enough for sharing though).

 To get to the peak, I had to negotiate around nine hundred meters of altitude difference.
-The tour is for the most part not so easy to do, and the footpaths are quite steep.
+The tour is demanding at times, and the footpaths are quite steep.
 Nonetheless reaching the peak takes just around three hours.

 Around Monte Calisio, you can find many relicts of the 1st World War.
 In fact, it is all but impossible to miss them, such as the “Forte Casara” on 896 meters.